OWASP/cornucopia/README.md

 identify security requirements in Agile, conventional and formal development processes.
 It is language, platform and technology agnostic.

-### The cross-references relate to the following versions of other OWASP and external resources:
+### The cross-references on the Web App Edition deck relate to the following versions of other OWASP and external resources:
 * OWASP SCP OWASP_Secure_Coding_Practices_Checklist v2
 * OWASP ASVS OWASP_Application_Security_Verification_Standard v4 (2019)
 * OWASP AppSensor AppSensor_DetectionPoints